 Price: Free to play

 Trivia 360 is one of the newer quiz games.
-It’s looks and feels like a traditional style trivia game.
-It comes with thousands of questions, true or false questions, riddles, and various categories.
+It looks and feels like a traditional-style trivia game.
+It comes with thousands of true or false questions, riddles, and various categories.
 There are also leaderboards to see how well you’re doing.
 Aside from that, it’s a relatively simple trivia game.
-The interface is colorful, but easy to learn.
-About the only downsides are that the landmark questions are generally US based.
-Also, there are quite a few ads and no way to get rid of them.
+The interface is colorful but easy to learn.
+The only downside is that the landmark questions are generally US-based.
+Also, there are quite a few ads, and no way to get rid of them.
 Other than that, it’s not bad.
 The premium version is also free if you use Google Play Pass.

 Trivia Crack 2